cyberbotics/webots/docs/guide/web-scene.md

     - Chrome: launch with the `--allow-file-access-from-files` option
     - Firefox:
         1. Open Firefox browser and in the address bar type ``about:config``, hit Enter button and click on `I'll be careful, I promise!`.
-        2. Search for `privacy.file_unique_origin` or `security.fileuri.strict_origin_policy` options and double click on it to change the status from true to false.
+        2. Search for `privacy.file_unique_origin` or `security.fileuri.strict_origin_policy` and double click on it to change the status from true to false.